 A large portion of the district is taken up by the university grounds.
 The university sometimes run exhibitions or displays of its student’s work in their buildings and grounds, so it’s worth checking ahead to see if they have any events during your stay.

-If you opt to stay in this neighborhood, I recommend looking for hotels in the north, around the La Noria neighborhood.
+If you opt to stay in this neighborhood, I recommend looking for hotels in the north, around La Noria.
 This is where the region borders with Centro and you will find the best selection of conveniently located options.

 8. San Agustín de las Juntas